Chapter 1: Introduction, Context, and Literature Review

 Building from Christine Hine’s concept of the “embedded, embodied, and everyday” internet (2015), this study approaches CUNY Reddit not as a separate virtual domain but as interwoven with campus life.
 As Hine argues: “The internet has become embedded into our daily lives, no longer an esoteric phenomenon, but instead an unremarkable way of carrying out our interactions with one another” (p.
 1).
 This framework reveals how digital and physical experiences merge throughout student life.

 Bart Barendregt’s umbrella concept of digital ethnography (2021) provides methodological grounding: “an umbrella term for what is a set of highly flexible and adaptive methods that study the use of digital technology both on- and offline” (p.
 169).
-His concept of “polymedia” (how users navigate between platforms) illuminates CUNY students’ movement between Reddit and other communication systems. comment_i2cshfi (Baruch, score: 60) captures this tension: “Everyone’s constantly on their phones but yet they can’t respond to a message for the group project.”
+His concept of “polymedia” (how users navigate between platforms) illuminates CUNY students’ movement between Reddit and other communication systems.
+A Baruch post captures this tension: “Everyone’s constantly on their phones but yet they can’t respond to a message for the group project.”

-Students coordinate across multiple platforms simultaneously: WhatsApp groups generate redundant questions (comment_hl9l8la), while crisis alerts spread across “here snapchat,Twitter,Instagram” (submission_1gvofdk, score: 78). comment_itwfhhb (score: 43) provides a 3,756-character guide navigating from Reddit to NYC.gov benefits systems, demonstrating multi-platform institutional navigation.
-Post-pandemic, student organizations maintain presence across Discord, GroupMe, and Reddit (submission_1icoevb), creating platform ecosystems rather than singular digital homes (see digital ethnography evidence for complete polymedia analysis).
+Students coordinate across multiple platforms simultaneously, generating redundant questions in WhatsApp groups while spreading crisis alerts across “here snapchat,Twitter,Instagram.”
+Comprehensive guides navigate from Reddit to NYC.gov benefits systems, demonstrating multi-platform institutional navigation.
+Post-pandemic, student organizations maintain presence across Discord, GroupMe, and Reddit, creating platform ecosystems rather than singular digital homes.

 Sarah Pink and colleagues’ principle of “non-digital-centric-ness” (2016) prevents fetishizing Reddit as purely digital space.
 Their framework for studying “relationships,” “social worlds,” and “localities” offers tools for understanding how r/CUNY functions as both networked public and local community.
 The concept of studying “events” applies directly to analyzing how March 2020 unfolded across subreddits as simultaneous local and collective experience.